CYang828/fastweb/README.zh-CN.md

 [fastweb](https://github.com/BSlience/fastweb) is a web-server integration solution.
 It based on [tornado](https://github.com/tornadoweb/tornado), [celery](https://github.com/celery/celery), [thrift](https://github.com/apache/thrift).

 It is a charming web-server framework based on the effective technique and organized into component.
-The components could be used with only several config and code.
+These components could be used with only several config and code.
 It is always so easy to make a new component.It also provides many scenes to construct your apis, pages, rpc functions, tasks and so on efficiently.

 ## Features